Instructor: Chris Vales, chris.vales@dartmouth.edu, Kemeny 209

 PDF version available from the Dartmouth Library: library.dartmouth.edu

 Teaching method.
 We will meet for two lectures each week, using the X-hour as required.
-Before each lecture, I will assign reading material from the course textbook to be read before attending the lecture.
-During the lecture, we will cover parts of the assigned material in more detail, consider applications, and address student questions.
+Before each lecture, I will ask you to read a few sections of the textbook before attending the lecture.
+During the lecture, we will cover parts of the material in more detail, consider applications and address student questions.

 Grading